 Thanks to the research you’ve already completed, you should have a general idea of what it takes to get your chosen job, like the degree or years of experience required.
 Use this information to map out the individual steps to fulfilling those requirements.

-For example, let’s say your dream is to become an executive chef.
-This job typically requires a bachelor’s degree in culinary arts and a minimum of five years experience in a commercial kitchen.
+For example, let’s say you dream of becoming an executive chef – a hot career right now due to the popularity of FX hit, The Bear!
+This job typically requires a bachelor’s degree in culinary arts and a minimum of five years of experience in a commercial kitchen.

-Some action items you can come up with based on this criteria are:
+Some action items you can come up with based on these criteria are:

 - Research and apply to culinary arts programs